navit-gps/navit/docs/binfile.rst

 * You get some data you didn't want to have : this is because a tile which overlaps with your area of course doesn't contain only data from your wanted area, but from the area where it is located

-How An object Is placed in a tile
+How an object is placed in a tile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An object is placed inside of a tile using the following approach